 Not only was our composer a regular guest at the count’s home, Palais Lobkowitz, but he also performed and premiered works there.

-You can visit this Baroque palais (now Vienna’s Theatermuseum) and go into the room where his third (Eroica) symphony first saw the light of day.
+You can visit this Baroque palais (now Vienna’s Theatermuseum) and go into the room where Beethoven’s third (Eroica) symphony first saw the light of day and his fourth symphony was performed before the public got to hear it.

 Theater an der Wien